SkroxiousDM/SkroxiousDM/docs/6.Spells/Spell Lists/0 Spell Lists.md

 If a spell appears in the core rules (Spells (SRD) Compendium) without significant changes, it is listed here but not included in the detailed spell list.
 If a spell that is not included in the detailed list has a material component cost listed in gold pieces (gp) higher than 50 gp, the actual cost is half that value in thaler (e.g. a 100 gp material component costs 50 thaler, a 25 gp component costs 25 thaler).

-Spells in *semibold italics* can be cast as rituals.
+Spells with &reg; can be cast as rituals.

 Spells with an asterisk (`*`) *cannot be favored.*